 As a UX researcher, your primary job is working with developers, designers, product managers, and stakeholders who may not get what you do.

-To work best within an organization in such a role as this one, researchers must approach every project with an open mind; they should be able to think analytically and critically about data while having good communication skills.
+To work best within an organization in a role like this one, researchers must approach every project with an open mind.
+They should be able to think analytically and critically about data while having good communication skills.
 They should also know specific areas, such as psychology or marketing, to help them understand user behavior when conducting their research activities.

 Strong problem-solving skills are required because researchers often face challenges stakeholders face regarding design decisions, customer feedback, etc. Lastly, self-motivation plays a key role for most researchers since they will likely have to do self-driven “exploratory” work, which requires initiative and drive from the individual researcher.

-To begin their day typically entails gathering data and researching user behavior through interviews, surveys, or usability testing to understand how people interact with products or services.
+To begin their day, they typically gather data and research user behavior through interviews, surveys, or usability testing to understand how people interact with products or services.
 Interpreting the results accurately is another big task they’re responsible for, along with communicating effectively with many teams, including design teams, product managers, developers, and stakeholders.

-They plan out all aspects of research studies, including strategies, discussion guides, screeners, questionnaires, and recruitment activities.
-They have tools used for data analysis to gain insights from the collected information.
+They plan all aspects of research studies, including strategies, discussion guides, screeners, questionnaires, and recruitment activities.
+They use tools for data analysis to gain insights from the collected information.
 Lastly, they suggest improving products or services based on the findings gathered.

 Qualitative analyses such as card sorting exercises, eye tracking experiments, and A/B testing are also part of their everyday activities to observe users’ interactions, which inform design decisions.
 They can create relatable characters and stories that align with the research outcomes for more effective communication within the team.